The Joint Weighted Average (JWA) Operator: Introduction

-The first information aggregation strategy is operationalized by a linear combination based on the information sources, which underlies many approaches to information aggregation for wisdom of crowds \citep{budescu2015identifying, davis2014crowd, davis2015composition, huang2022hypothesis}.
-This approach reflects linear models pervasive in the social sciences and psychology, such as linear regression, serving as an interpretable modelling means allowing scientists to understand the relative importance of each information source in an overall aggregate \citep{dawes1974linear}.
-We call these Linear Weighted Averages (LWA) because they are represented as a linear combination of the information sources with weights reflecting properties of, or assigned to these sources (e.g., their recency, reliability, relevance, trustworthiness, or validity), conceptualised as \emph{source-specific worth}, and operationalized as \emph{source-specific weights}.

-While this linear combination of information provides a powerful normative framework with distinct benefits such as interpretability and robustness to over-fitting \citep{dawes1979robust}, its restricted degrees of freedom in turn limit what type of combinations of information can be modelled.

-The second information aggregation strategy is operationalized by ordered combinations of the evidence or judgment arising from the information sources.
-Here, in computer and more broadly, the physical sciences, flexible non-linear operators such as linear order-statistics have been applied with great success in applications from cyber-security to data-fusion \citep{MurrayChoquet2021, MILLER2017_CyberSec}.
-For example, the Order Weighted Average (OWA) \citep{yager81} retains much of the simplicity and interpretability of the LWA but allows for non-linear combinations of evidence.
+Two different approaches are commonly used to aggregate information.
+The first approach is a linearly weighted average (LWA), which underlies many approaches to information aggregation for wisdom of crowds \cite{budescu2015identifying,davis2014crowd,davis2015composition,huang2022hypothesis}.
+The second approach is operationalized by ordered combinations of the evidence or judgment arising from the information sources.
+Flexible non-linear operators such as linear order-statistics have been applied with great success in applications from cyber-security to data-fusion \cite{MurrayChoquet2021,MILLER2017_CyberSec}.
+For example, the Order Weighted Average (OWA), \cite{yager81} retains much of the simplicity and interpretability of the LWA but allows for non-linear combinations of evidence.
 To achieve this, the OWA focuses \emph{not} on the notion of worth arising from each source, but instead on the worth associated with the actual information, i.e. the \emph{evidence} arising from each given source at a given point in time.